cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-19-Maybe-its-time-to-roll-my-own-crypto.md

 ![Cry Me a River](https://cetus.io/images/rollyourown/cry.jpg)

 However I think it is madness.
 I am not rolling my own crypto dispite what the shouting masses say.
 The quote was originally about actually making your own cipher.
 I had no intention of ever doing that.
-Tls is a protocol it is not "Crypto".
+TLS is a protocol it is not "Crypto".
 It is also the corner stone of security in our modern world.
-Almost everything goes over (or should) webservices/web pages/chromium applications you name it.
+Today almost everything already goes over or should go over TLS.
 Then people are told to not even bother to look into it.

 ![NSA Headquarters](https://cetus.io/images/rollyourown/nsa.jpg)